 Wix’s solution is a house-made app called Wix Multilingual.
 It enables you to translate your website into over 180 languages, either manually or automatically.
 It also lets you optimize the SEO settings for each language version.
 This ensures that your site ranks well in search results across different regions.

 Unfortunately, Wix Multilingual still has some work to do before we can recommend it.
-It currently has a 2-star rating in the Wix App store, and many users complain that the only possible default language is English.
+It currently has a 3.7-star rating in the Wix App store, and many users complain that the autotranslate feature doesn’t work properly, and they often run into bugs.

 Winner: Shopify is by far better at multilingual sites, although there’s still plenty of room for improvement – it would be great if a third-party translation app wasn’t required.